wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The amazing chat for your community.
+The amazing chat to rock your community.
 Perfect for Ultimate Member and BuddyPress...
 Try it now!

 == Description ==

 Connect, engage and grow your community with the perfect chat for Ultimate Member, BuddyPress and bbPress.

-It's time to rock your community, start your 14-day (extensible) free trial now!
+It's time to rock your community, start your 14-day **extensible** free trial now!

 Need more time to get started with your community, test the chat or build your site?
 Just open a [Support Ticket >>](http://www.flyzoo.co/support) and we'll extend your chat trial.

 ####Chat####

-* **Cloud based, fast and reliable**: Built to ensure a fast message delivery without overloading your server
+* **Cloud based, fast and reliable**: Built to ensure a fast message delivery without touching your server

-* **Single Sign On**: users can enjoy the chat using their existing WordPress accounts
+* **Single Sign On**: users can chat using their existing WordPress accounts

-* **Group Chat**: create multiple, full featured chat rooms with avatars, emoticons, moderation, image and video preview, file sharing and much more!
+* **Group Chat**: multiple, full featured chat rooms with avatars, emoticons, moderation, image and video preview, file sharing and much more!

 * **Embeddable Chat**: embed group chats into your layout pages to improve the user experience (PRO Plan)